 - Preparing a budget and controlling costs

-Module 4 gives you the tools to incorporate project management principles into the Processing Phase of your e-discovery project.
-As we start our processing project, this module covers steps such as:
+Module 3 gives you the tools to incorporate project management principles into the Processing Phase of your ediscovery project.
+As we start our processing project, this module provides ediscovery training in:

 - Assessing the Data/Planning for this phase